mainstage series

 The Planets, Op.
 32

-The previous September, Arnold Schoenberg’s Five Pieces for Orchestra had premiered at one of Henry Wood’s Promenade concerts, and in January 1914 Schoenberg traveled to London to conduct a second performance — attended by Holst, who obtained a copy of the score.
+The September prior, Arnold Schoenberg’s Five Pieces for Orchestra had premiered at one of Henry Wood’s Promenade concerts, and in January 1914 Schoenberg traveled to London to conduct a second performance — attended by Holst, who obtained a copy of the score.
 Later that year, Holst set about writing a work (with nearly identical instrumentation) he would call Seven Pieces for Large Orchestra, attaching to each movement a title related to the astrological character of one of the eight planets (omitting Earth).

-Preoccupied with his “day job” teaching music at St. Paul’s Girls’ School, Holst composed his uncommissioned orchestral suite largely during weekends and holidays over a three-year period, occasionally interrupted by work on other projects.
+Preoccupied with his “day job” teaching music at St. Paul’s, Holst composed his uncommissioned orchestral suite largely during weekends and holidays over a three-year period, occasionally interrupted by work on other projects.
 After completing A Dirge for Two Veterans in the spring of 1914, Holst began sketching “Mars, the Bringer of War,” completing it shortly before Britain’s declaration of war on Germany in August of that year.
 He composed the remaining movements in order, save “Mercury, the Winged Messenger,” which he wrote last, finishing it during early 1916.
 The orchestration took another year.

-Due to frail health, Holst could not serve in the military, but (after modifying his Germanic surname “von Holst”), he took a YMCA post organizing music at internment camps.
+Due to his frail health, Holst could not serve in the military, but (after modifying his Germanic surname “von Holst”) he took a YMCA post organizing music at internment camps.
 Shortly before Holst departed England, Gardiner lavished upon his friend the gift of a private performance of The Planets at Queen’s Hall on September 29, 1918, led by Adrian Boult (after a mere one-hour rehearsal).
 Excerpts from the suite appeared on public concert programs over the next two years, to mixed reviews.
 When Holst’s 1917 The Hymn of Jesus debuted to widespread acclaim in March 1920, interest in a complete performance of The Planets surged, resulting in a November 15, 1920, London Symphony Orchestra concert directed by Albert Coates — after which most critics revised their assessment of the work.
 The Planets would become Holst’s signature composition, overshadowing all of the music he produced during his remaining 14 years.

 Rather than tone poems in the Richard Strauss mold that depict specific action, each movement of The Planets is a character study of the astrological entity in question, based in part on descriptions from Alan Leo’s book What Is a Horoscope and How Is It Cast?
 And while Schoenberg’s Five Pieces likely provided an overall template, early reviewers and later writers detected influences from many other composers.